-Acne has started gathering information on labour minutes and more detailed labour cost breakdown.
-In the past financial year the company reached out to additional suppliers to collect information.
+Acne continued to gather information on labour minutes and a more detailed labour cost breakdown.
+The company reached out to additional suppliers in the past financial year to collect information.
 This information is currently collected after setting the price and is not used to influence price negotiations.
+At the moment, Acne has information on labour costs for 13 production locations where carry-over styles are produced.

-Through this process Acne monitors that its prices do not negatively influence wage.
-However, at the moment the company is not yet able to explicitly link its prices to wages.
+Through this process, Acne monitors that its prices do not negatively influence wages.
+However, at the moment, the company is not yet able to explicitly link its prices to wages.

-Acne has not yet discussed the incorporation of costs related to COVID-19 into their prices.
+Acne has not specifically discussed the incorporation of costs related to COVID-19 into their prices.